castuofa/dataarc-source/datasets/sagas/sagas.md

 **Description:** The Icelandic Saga Map database contains geo-referenced texts in Icelandic and English, with specific emphasis on medieval Icelandic sagas.
 All geographical places mentioned in the texts are displayed on a map interface with the text alongside.
 Other data pertains to medieval and post-medieval parchment and paper manuscripts of the geo-referenced saga texts, and to Icelandic travel books.

-**Abstract:** The Icelandic Saga Map database contains geo-referenced texts in Icelandic and English, with specific emphasis on medieval Icelandic sagas.
-All geographical places mentioned in the texts are displayed on a map interface with the text alongside.

 **Publisher:** University of Iceland

 **Contributor(s):** Trausti Dagsson, Pétur Húni Björnsson, Logi Ragnarsson, Zachary Melton, Gísli Pálsson, Hjördís Erna Sigurðardóttir, Nikola Machackova